isyourhand/nodejs_mongoose_referenceLibrary/controllers/readme.md

 Ensure that the user type meets the requirements.

----

-To understand the detailed logic of the following two APIs, it is necessary to combine them with the middleware 'createPasswordResetToken' in the usermodel
+(To understand the detailed logic of the following two APIs, it is necessary to combine them with the middleware 'createPasswordResetToken' in the usermodel.)

 ##### - fogotPassword